Utah School Readiness Initiative High Quality School Readiness Grant

-- Applicant must be an existing, quality early childhood education program, primarily serving typically developing students.
+- Applicant must be an existing, early childhood education program, primarily serving typically developing students;

-- LEA or charter school using federal (Title I) or state education funding for its current early childhood education (pre-kindergarten) program (these programs apply through the USOE); or
+- LEA or charter school using federal (Title I) or state education funding for its current early childhood education (pre-kindergarten) program (these programs apply through the USBE); or

-- Applicant must have, or be willing to obtain, a data system with the capacity to collect longitudinal, academic outcome data, including special education use by student.
-Applicant must also be willing to partner with the USOE to provide each student with a statewide unique student identifier.
+- Applicant must have, or be willing to obtain, a data system with the capacity to collect longitudinal, academic outcome data, including special education use by student;

-- Pay for Success participants (i.e. entities with a results-based contract under Utah Code 53A-1b-110) are not eligible for this grant.
+- Pay for Success participants (i.e. entities with a results-based contract under Utah Code 53A-1b-110);

-- Applicants must file one application for each tax identification number.
-Where there are multiple sites under one tax identification number, applicants must apply for all sites using a single application.
+- Applicant must file one application for each tax identification number.
+Where there are multiple sites under one tax identification number, applicants must apply for all sites using a single application; and

 Questions & Answers